 Pella offers windows made from wood, fiberglass and vinyl.
 Each material type has specific characteristics that make it unique.
 Here are important points to consider about different window materials:

 The most economical of window materials, vinyl windows present flexible style choices that include many of the same features available in more expensive windows.

 - Design Flexibility — Vinyl windows bring a wide selection of options so you can find a window that suits your home’s design.
-Pella offers three vinyl window product lines: 350 Series, 250 Series and Encompass by Pella.
+Pella offers the vinyl window product line: 250 Series.
 Rather than staining or treating the frame, vinyl frames are built in the color you prefer when they’re constructed at the factory.
 That means a lower likelihood of fading, chipping or peeling paint over time.

 - Low Maintenance — When it comes to vinyl windows, you don’t have to do much once they’re installed — just keep them clean!
 Normally a basic garden hose, soft cloth and, if needed, non-abrasive cleansers will do the trick.
 And thanks to their factory-ready finish, there’s no need to worry about refinishing your windows year over year.